Australian solar firm Vast agrees $586 mln merger with Nabors SPAC

 SPAC Nabors Energy Transition Corp NETC.N is combining with Sydney-based Vast, which has been developing proprietary technology in concentrated solar power (CSP).

-Unlike more commonplace photovoltaic (PV) solar panels which convert light into electricity, CSP uses mirrors to heat a receiver which in Vast's case is made of sodium.
+Unlike more commonplace photovoltaic (PV) solar panels which convert light into electricity, CSP uses mirrors to focus sunlight onto a receiver, which gathers the sun's energy as heat in sodium.

 Since heat can be stored more effectively, CSP holds energy for longer periods of time than PV solar, helping to solve the latter's intermittency when the sun goes down.